vaelen/libFTN/FNTOSSER.md

 In a FidoNet network, the "tosser" is a piece of software that processes incoming packets and distributes messages to their proper destinations.

-The libftn tosser is called `ftntoss`.
+The libftn tosser is called `fntosser`.

 ## Main Functions